BitzArt/Flux/src/BitzArt.Flux.REST/README.md

 ## Installation

-To use a REST client in your project, add the nuget package:
+To use a REST client in your project, add the nuget package **(The package is currently prerelease)**
 ```
-dotnet add package BitzArt.Flux.REST
+dotnet add package BitzArt.Flux.REST --prerelease
 ```

 ## Usage